GeorgeLinardis/Boilerplate-project/blog/raw-material/create-server-with-babel.md

-# Creating a server for the first time, using express.js
+# Creating a server for the first time, using express.js - WIP - is this needed???

 ## Adding express.js

 - Install express.js and nodemon inside your container `npm install --save express`
-`npm install -g nodemon`
+`npm install nodemon`

 Add inside your `.gitignore` and your `.dockerignore` file `node_modules` folder.